-To stay separated is jus that.
+To stay separated is just that.
 A separation.
 To make the marriage void, a divorce via a court order needs to take place.

 Not true.
-Even if your partner wasn’t in the property title, or you has the property before the marriage, does not predicate complete retaining of that property post-marriage under Canadian Law.
+Even if your partner wasn’t in the property title, or you have the property before the marriage, does not predicate complete retaining of that property post-marriage under Canadian Law.

-Same as the previous myth, ownership of assets does not assure retainment of said assets post marriage.
+Same to the previous myth, ownership of assets does not assure the detainment of said assets post-marriage.

 In the same way, even if you’re not obligated to pay child support, you do not necessarily lose access to the child, if you are obligated to pay child support, it doesn’t guarantee access to the child.

-One does not need to reside in the same house, even in abusive and high conflict environments have a valid claim to it.
-If you’re a titled owner to the property, or even if you’re not, you don’t need to physically remain there as it doesn’t influence how assets are divided.
+One does not need to reside in the same house, even in abusive and high-conflict environments have a valid claim to it.
+If you’re a titled owner of the property, or even if you’re not, you don’t need to physically remain there as it doesn’t influence how assets are divided.

 Pensions and CPP credits are divided just like other assets, but only the portion earned while you and your spouse were married however, for common-law couples, it’s less clear, so details need to be discussed in such a case.